 If so, you're not alone.
-Every year, between 6 and 12 million people worldwide
+Every year, millions of people worldwide get head

 Lice are very, very small insects.
 In fact, they are so tiny that you can barely

 see them!
-Each louse (the name for one of the lice) is brown and
+Each louse (the name for one of the lice) is only about

 When lice start living in hair, they also start to lay eggs, or nits.

 Lice can survive up to 30 days on a person's head and can lay eight eggs a day.
 Lice

 attach their nits to pieces of hair, close to the scalp.
 If you see a small, oval